desultory/hid_ups/readme.md

 This must be run as root unless the user has privileges to use the `hidraw` socket the UPS uses.

-This package can be installed with `sudo pip install --break .` then run wiht `sudo hid_ups`.
+This package can be installed with `sudo pip install --break .` then run with `sudo hid_ups`.

 ## Device detection